doughsay/room.js/doc/PROGRAMMING.md

 You can then use any JavaScript (ES6) construct to start creating new rooms and objects.
 This document therefore assumes the reader has pre-existing JavaScript knowledge.
 You will need to learn but a few basic RoomJS-specific concepts only:

 - Toplevel functions: there are a few global functions, such as **all()**.
 Some are seldom used in actual code, but are provided as utilities for you to invoke on the command line.
-Others, such as **nextId()**, will be of frequent use.
+Others, such as **nextId()**, will be of more frequent use.
 - World objects:
   - Each object in the world has a unique identifier, which also corresponds to its name in the global scope.
     - You may reference an object by its identifier: `$('lib_room')`